 \subsection{Homogeneous and heterogeneous systems}

 Homogeneous and heterogeneous systems are fundamental concepts in mathematical biology that play crucial roles in understanding various biological phenomena.
 Homogeneous systems are the baseline for understanding the fundamental dynamics of biological systems before incorporating more complex factors.
 For instance, patterns are observed in nature and have visible regularities.
 These patterns recur in different contexts and can sometimes be modelled mathematically.
 According to Turing \cite{amturing}, ``when two chemical species with different diffusion rates react with each other, the spatially homogeneous state may become unstable, thereby leading to a nontrivial spatial structure".
 This looks counter-intuitive as it is expected to be a uniform distribution of the chemical substances through the diffusion term.
-In general, the diffusion term in RD equations contributes to transferring the concentrations throughout the spatial domain, and the linear or nonlinear reaction terms come from the mass action laws \cite{jdmurray,volpert2009}.
+Diffusion is the process by which particles spread from high-concentration regions to low-concentration regions.
+Under most straightforward assumptions, Fick’s law guides this physical process of random motions for molecules.
+However, in some applications, other physical laws that account for relaxation processes may be required (e.g., \cite{singh2024}).
+In general, the diffusion term in RD equations spreads the concentrations throughout the spatial domain, and the linear or nonlinear reaction terms come from the mass action laws \cite{jdmurray,volpert2009}.
 Without loss of generality, we can consider a general form of RD equations with $m$-substances $\mathbf{u} (\mathbf{x},t) = (u_{1}(\mathbf{x},t),\ldots,u_{m}(\mathbf{x},t))^{T}$ at time $t>0$, and at $\mathbf{x}$ in a spatial domain $\Omega \subseteq \mathbb{R}^{n}$ as \cite{jdmurray}: